Configure Opti ID for CMS 12

 services.AddOptimizelyIdentity(useAsDefault: true);

-2. Enable Opti ID for CMS 12
+5. Enable Opti ID for CMS 12

-1. Log into the Opti ID Admin Center.
+1. Log in to the Opti ID Admin Center.

 2. Go to Product Access > Products > Optimizely Content Management System.